 You can also find helpful information at our teen mental health links and resources page and at Youth Beyond Blue – Help someone.

 If you’re unsure, your GP will be able to guide you to the most appropriate services for your family.

 Video Adolescent mental health: introduction

-In this video health professionals take you through adolescent mental health services.
-They explain the difference between normal teen moodiness and something more serious.
+In this video health professionals take you through teenage mental health services.
+They explain the difference between normal teenage moodiness and something more serious.
 If you’re concerned about your child’s wellbeing, these professionals encourage you and your child to talk to the school counsellor or GP.
-It’s also important to find out about local support services that can help your child.
+It’s also important to find out about local teenage mental health services that can help your child.